Microsoft/azure-docs.pt-pt/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="fixes"></a>Correções

-* Corrigido: Accounts Microsoft requerem reautenticação a cada 8 a 12 horas
+* Fixado As contas da Microsoft exigem nova autenticação a cada 8-12 horas

 #### <a name="known-issues"></a>Problemas Conhecidos